 RESEARCH MODELS.
 We are the global leader in the production and sale of research models, principally genetically and virally defined purpose-bred rats and mice.
 These products represented 61.2% of our 2000 net sales.
 We offer over 130 research models, one of the largest selections of small animal models of any provider worldwide.
 Our higher-growth models include genetically defined models and models with compromised immune systems, which are increasingly in demand as early-stage research tools.
 The FDA and foreign regulatory bodies typically require the safety and efficacy of new drug candidates and many medical devices to be tested on research models like ours prior to testing in humans.
 As a result, our research models are an essential part of the drug-discovery and development process.
+Our research models are produced in a biosecure environment designed to ensure that the animals are free of viral and bacterial agents and other contaminants that can disrupt research operations and distort results.
+With our biosecure production capabilities and our ability to deliver consistent, high quality research models worldwide, we are well positioned to benefit from the rapid growth in research and development spending by pharmaceutical and biotechnology companies and the NIH.

 BIOMEDICAL PRODUCTS AND SERVICES.
 We have focused significant resources on developing a diverse portfolio of biomedical products and services directed at high-growth areas of drug discovery and development.
-Our biomedical products and services business represented 38.8% of our 2000 net sales, and has experienced strong growth as demonstrated by the 33.7% compound annual growth rate in our net sales over the past five fiscal years.
+Our biomedical products and services business represented 38.8% of our 2000 net sales, and has experienced strong growth as demonstrated by our 33.7% compound annual growth rate in our net sales over the past five fiscal years.
 We expect the drug-discovery and development markets that we serve will continue to experience strong growth, particularly as new drug development based on advances in genetics continues to evolve.
 There are four areas within this segment of our business:

 DISCOVERY SERVICES.
 Our discovery services are designed to assist our customers in screening drug candidates faster by providing genetically defined research models for in-house research and by implementing efficacy screening protocols to improve the customer's drug-evaluation process.
-The market for discovery services is growing rapidly as pharmaceutical and biotechnology research and development increasingly focuses on selecting leading drug candidates from the enormous number of new compounds being generated.
+The market for discovery services is growing rapidly as pharmaceutical and biotechnology research and development increasingly focuses on selecting lead drug candidates from the enormous number of new compounds being generated.
+We currently offer four major categories of discovery services: transgenic services, research support services, infectious disease and genetic testing and contract site management.
+Transgenic services is our highest growth area and includes model development, genetic characterizations, embryo cryopreservation, and rederivation and colony scale-up.